LABSS/NetLogo2Mesa/Tutorial.md

 end
 ```

 As usual, let's summarize what this procedure does.
 We randomly iterate among all infected nodes, for each node, we in turn iterate on all its neighbors that are not resistant to the virus.
 For each node we extract a random number from 0 to 100, if this number is less than virus-spread-chance then that node becomes infected.
-Let's implement it in python.
+Let's implement it in Python.
 We start by creating a new spread_virus method within the VirusModel class.
 We define a subset of infected nodes via a list comprehension as follow: `[node for node in self.schedule.agents if node.infected]`.
-Remember that the ask primitive takes nodes randomly, to ensure maximum comparability, we do the same thing in python.
+Remember that the ask primitive takes nodes randomly, to ensure maximum comparability, we do the same thing in Python.
 We can use the numpy.random.default_rng.permutation() function.
 This function performs a shuffle of the list that is passed and returns the shuffled element.
 At this point we iterate over each infected node, for each node we take its non-resistant neighbors and with another list comprehension we iterate over these.
-After that we extract a number from 0 to 100 on a uniform distribution and compare it with the virus_spread_chance attribute of VirusModel.
+After that, we extract a number from 0 to 100 on a uniform distribution and compare it with the virus_spread_chance attribute of VirusModel.
 If the extracted number is less than virus_spread_chance, the node becomes infected, the virus has spread.

 **Modeler Tip**: If you don't like a uniform distribution and want to customize your virus, [here](https://numpy.org/doc/stable/reference/random/generator.html#distributions) you'll find your bacteriological weapons, go easy on them!